FC Sevlievo: 1922–1996: Rakovski

-Vidima-Rakovski
+1997–2015: Vidima-Rakovski

 The team became known as PFC Vidima-Rakovski in 1997, after the union between F.C.
 Rakovski and F.C.
 Vidima, a little club of the Vidima Standart Ideal works.
-In the next 1998-99 season, the team won the Cup of Amateur Bulgarian league.
+In the next 1998–99 season, the team won the Cup of Amateur Bulgarian league.

-In the 2002-03 season, with Plamen Markov as head coach, Vidima won promotion to the A Group for the first time ever.
-Gerasim Zakov scored the club’s first top league goal in a 3-3 draw against Lokomotiv Sofia.
+In the 2002–03 season, with Plamen Markov as head coach, Vidima won promotion to the A Group for the first time ever.
+Gerasim Zakov scored the club's first top league goal in a 3–3 draw against Lokomotiv Sofia.
 The 2003-04 campaign, remembered as the first A PFG season in the club's history, ended in a good 12th place.
 In the same season, Vidima-Rakovski had their best Bulgarian Cup run, beating Kameno and Belasitsa Petrich before losing to Lokomotiv Sofia in the quarter-finals.
 In the next campaign, Vidima won just nine games and was relegated back to the second level after two years among the best.

 After the 2006-07 season, Vidima-Rakovski finished 2nd in B PFG, and managed to participate in the play-off for promotion to the A PFG.
 On June 2, 2007, Vidima won the play-off against PFC Naftex Burgas with a result of 1-0 and qualified for the first division for the second time in the club's history.
 However, Vidima largely struggled during the 2007-08 season, at the end not managing to avoid relegation once more.

 In 2010, Vidima won a third promotion to the top division by winning the Western B PFG.
 They finished at 14th place in A PFG in the next season and secured their top division status after winning a relegation play-off against Sportist Svoge, which Vidima won after a penalty shoot-out.

 In the 2011-12 season, the team finished 14th in the league, winning only 3 out of 30 matches.
-As a result, Vidima was relegated once more and competed in B PFG in the 2012-2013 season.
+As a result, Vidima was relegated once more and competed in B PFG in the 2012–2013 season.
 The team began experiencing financial problems at the time and was relegated from the B Group in 2013.

-FC Sevlievo
+2025–present: FC Sevlievo

 The club re-formed as FC Sevlievo on 4 June 2015, after Vidima Rakovski declared bankruptcy.